-With only three days until ANZAC Day, have you ever wondered why a Dawn ceremony or where did the the Gunfire Breakfast tradition come from?
+With only two weeks until ANZAC Day, have you ever wondered why a Dawn ceremony or where did the the Gunfire Breakfast tradition come from?
 In this blog we talk about all ANZAC Day traditions and how they came about.
 If you have any other questions regarding ANZAC Day traditions, leave us a comment.

 The Ode comes from For the Fallen, a poem by the English poet and writer Laurence Binyon and was published in London in The Winnowing Fan: Poems of the Great War in 1914.
 The verse below, which became the Ode for the Returned and Services League, has been used in association with commemoration services in Australia since 1921.

 The Last Post is a bugle call that signals the end of the day’s activities on a military site, battlefield or ship.
 At commemorations, the short tune announces that the duty of the dead is over and they can rest in peace.
 Pictured below: Portrait of Bugler Harris on horse.
 Photo credit: Australian War Memorial

 In commemorations, the phrase ‘lest we forget’ was borrowed from a line in an 1897 Rudyard Kipling poem, Recessional: Lest we forget—lest we forget!
 We often sing the poem as a hymn at ANZAC Day services for Australians and New Zealanders.
 ‘Lest We Forget’ is frequently displayed on ANZAC wreaths.
 The word ‘lest’ is Old English for ‘less that’.